rafaldr91/bitPayMagentoPlugin/README.md

 Once you have the key, log into you Magento Store's Admin Panel and navigate to **System > Magento Connect > Magento Connect Manager**.

-***NOTE*** It may ask you to log in again using the same credentials that you use to log into the Admin Panel.
+***NOTE:*** It may ask you to log in again using the same credentials that you use to log into the Admin Panel.

 All you need to do is paste the extension key and click on the *Install* button.

-***WARNING*** It is good practice to backup your database before installing extensions.
+***WARNING:*** It is good practice to backup your database before installing extensions.
 Please make sure you Create Backups.

 ## Download

 Visit the [Releases](https://github.com/bitpay/magento-plugin/releases) page of this repository and download the latest version.
 Once this is done, you can just unzip the contents and use any method you want to put them on your server.
 The contents will mirror the Magento directory structure.

-***NOTE*** These files can also up uploaded using the *Magento Connect Manager* that comes with your Magento Store
+***NOTE:*** These files can also up uploaded using the *Magento Connect Manager* that comes with your Magento Store

-***WARNING*** It is good practice to backup your database before installing extensions.
+***WARNING:*** It is good practice to backup your database before installing extensions.
 Please make sure you Create Backups.

 ## modman